ethereum-oasis-op/baseline/radish34/README.md

       </p>
     </details>

-7. Run `docker-compose up -d && docker-compose restart`
+7. Run `cd radish34/ && docker-compose up -d && docker-compose restart`
    - This will reinstate and restart all `radish` containers
    - Wait about 10 seconds to give containers time to complete their initialization routines
    - Run `docker-compose logs -f {SERVICE_NAME}` to check the logs of specific containers.
 Key ones to watch are api-{role} and ui.
 For example: `docker-compose logs -f api-buyer api-supplier1 api-supplier2 ui`